AjaybirRandhawa/AjaybirRandhawa.github.io/README.md

 Check it out [right here!](https://ajaybirrandhawa.github.io).

 ## Notes
-It is currently under work and is continously updated with new projects I've completed.
+It is currently under work and is continously updated with new information or updates.